-Candidate's Name Evaluator's Name Select  your role in the evaluation process: Candidate Cooperating Teacher West Chester University (WCU) Faculty Member

-Please make any narrative comments that you think would aid in the evaluation of this Student Teacher Candidate's experiences or which more adequately explain the performance ratings.
-Indicate areas which are exemplary and of concern.
-If you prefer, you can attach a letter of reference.
+Candidate's Name Evaluator's Name Select \boxtimes your role in the evaluation process: ☐Candidate ☐Cooperating Teacher ☐West Chester University (WCU) Faculty Member Please make any narrative comments that you ratings.
+Indicate areas which are exemplary at think would aid in the evaluation of this Student Teacher Ca prefer, you can attach a letter of refere andidate's experiences or which more adequately explain the performance ence.
+First Half: Second Half: The University has the authority to suspend or ten authority and responsibility to place conditions on minate a Student Teach any suspended Candida er Candidate's experience for unsatisfac ate before he/she can return to a teachin ctory performance at any stage of his/her internship.
+The University also has the ginternship.

-First Half:

-Second Half:

-The University has the authority to suspend or terminate a Student Teacher Candidate's experience for unsatisfactory performance at any stage of his/her internship.
-The University also has the authority and responsibility to place conditions on any suspended Candidate before he/she can return to a teaching internship.